elifserra/opaca-node-red/nodes/wayfinding-agent-node/wayfinding-agent-node.md

 # Wayfinding Agent Node Documentation

 ## Overview
 The `wayfinding-agent-node` is designed to assist with navigation and route finding within a Node-RED flow.
 This node enables users to find the location of the room in `ZEKI` office.
-When it works, it open the lights that show the way to go target room.
+When it works, it open the lights that show the way to go to target room.

 ## Note:
     This node is not working correctly now.
 Because it has a different wifi connections from other agents.
 But when this wifi issue is resolved, it will work correctly.